Tané McClure: Career

 McClure played the mother of Elle Woods (Reese Witherspoon) in Legally Blonde (2001) and its sequel, Legally Blonde 2: Red, White & Blonde (2003).

 Personal life

+In 1980, McClure married musician, singer and songwriter Jonathan Cain, who is best known as the keyboardist and rhythm guitarist for the rock band / supergroup Journey.
+They divorced in 1984.

 McClure married Gary Arendts on July 17, 2001, and has a daughter Kayla Arendts, born c.
 1998.